WavePlayz/Script-API/README.md

 > },

-##### Gametest modules
+##### Native modules
 As of 1.18.10.20 we have two native modules to work with
 - `mojang-gametest`
 - `mojang-minecraft`

-the gametest module is not something to excite about, its not very useful for us users as its intended for mojang devlopers to automate the game mechanics testing process and stuff plus it only works with in the range of stucture blocks on the other hand minecraft module is where all the intresting things exists
+the `mojang-gametest` module is not something to very excite about as its intended for game devlopers and is not very useful for us the creators plus it only works within the range of stucture blocks
+on the other side `mojang-minecraft` module is what we can consider as the "new scripting api" that the creators can utilze to create stuff and where all the intresting things exists

 ##### Importing pack
 once your done with the above steps, you can now load the pack into the world, lets create a new one, in the game option scroll down till you see an option with title **Enable Gametest Framework** enable it,